Vargos98/animations/README.md

 Contributing
 We welcome contributions from the community!
 If you have an animation you'd like to share, or if you'd like to improve an existing one, please feel free to submit a pull request.
 Be sure to follow our contribution guidelines for more information.

-License
-This repository is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgements
 Special thanks to all the contributors who have shared their animations and helped make this repository a valuable resource for web developers.